July 2014 - Dr. Scott Bruce leaves UTC for Wright State University

 October 2012 - ATs for Signal Mountain and Chattanooga Christian School almost outnumber players

 At a recent high school football game between Signal Mountain (SM)High School and Chattanooga Christian School (CCS) (there were 10 athletic trainers (counting both certified athletic trainers (ATC) and athletic training students, (ATS)) covering or present at the game.
-The photograph below show everyone in attendence.
+The photograph below show everyone in attendance.

 (L to R) Front Row: Ethan Fryar, Brianna Fryar's son and #1 helper; Ansley Entrekin, ATS assigned to CCS; Kelly Tucker, ATS assigned to CCS; Cherell Lawson, ATS assigned to SM.
 Back row: Casey Riley, ATC, Head Athletic Trainer, SM; Sammantha Bronkel, ATS assigned to SM, Nick Bianco, ATS assigned to CCS; Scott L. Bruce, MS, ATC, Assistant Athletic Trainer, SM; Tara Milburn, ATS assigned to SM; Brianna Frayar, MS, ATC, Head Athletic Trainer, CCS, Rachel Burdette, ATC, UTC GATEP Alum Class of 2012 (visiting, but formally assigned to CCS as an ATS).